Lara (DC Comics): Modern Age versions

 After the 1985-1986 miniseries Crisis on Infinite Earths and John Byrne's 1986 miniseries The Man of Steel rewrote Superman's origins, details about Lara's background and character were changed.
 Under Byrne's version, Lara inhabited a cold, emotionally sterile Krypton where even bodily contact was forbidden.
 Lara's grandmother, Lady Nara, and Seyg-El, Jor-El's father, were the ones who arranged the union between them - so that they might have a child who would fill an opening in the planet's Register of Citizens when another Kryptonian died a rare and untimely death.
 Jor-El, however, was considered a "throwback" for actually expressing emotions toward his wife Lara, and for his favoring the less sterilized days of past Kryptonian eras.
 In this version of the mythos, Lara was a librarian and historian of high rank and thought it horrifying that Kal-El would be sent to a "primitive" planet such as Earth.
 In one story, the adult Kal (now Superman) is transported to the past and encounters his parents moments before Krypton's destruction.
 Lara is disgusted by what she sees and tells Kal not to approach her, finding him "repellent", even as she is ashamed of her feelings.

 In the 2004 Superman miniseries Superman: Birthright, Lara, along with Krypton and Jor-El, more or less again became their Silver Age versions, though with updated touches.
 In this version, Lara is treated as a fully equal partner to Jor-El in constructing Kal-El's spacecraft and in designing various key components.

 In the 2009 series Superman: Secret Origin by Geoff Johns, Superman is first introduced to his birth mother in his teens by the spaceship that brought him to the Earth as a baby.
 She is introduced to Kal-El by a hologram of Jor-El as his mother.
 This moment shocks Superman and brings tears to Martha Kent's eyes.

 Also in 2009, Lara's own family background is described.
 Lara Lor-Van is born into the Labor Guild, whose members are not physically abused but have no say in the choices of their lives and who, unlike the members of other guilds, cannot change guilds.
 Lara became a member of her husband's Science Guild when she married him and was thereby granted all the freedoms granted to other Science Guild members.
 A member of Krypton's Military Guild describes this as being "raised up."

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Lara is a member of Krypton's military forces.
 One of the most talented students on the Military Academy, Lara is both a skilled fighter and a bright scientist.

-Lara appears in the "Krypton Returns" storyline.
-She gives her maiden name as "Lara Van-El."
+Lara appears in the "Krypton Returns" storyline, where her maiden name is stated to be Lara Van-El.